fetchai/fetchd/docs/docs/index.md

-# Getting Ready for Mainnet V2
+# Mainnet V2 is here

-We are hard at work preparing for Fetch mainnet version 2, which is currently due for release in the next few months.
-But you can get prepared __now__.
+Fetchhub, our mainnet v2 is here!
+You will find all information to setup your client and connect on the [network](./networks/) and [cli-introduction](./cli-introduction/) pages.
+Previous test networks are still available as well for your tests and experiments.

 This documentation covers some of the things you need to know in order to prepare for and develop for this new network:

 ## Test Networks